JonathanAMichaels/PixelProcessingPipeline/README.md

     -myo_post
     -lfp_extract

 to perform only those steps.
-For example, if you are processing Myomatrix data, run
+For example, if you are configuring and processing Myomatrix data, run

-    python pipeline.py -f /path_to_experiment_folder -myo_sort -myo_post
+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -config -myo_config -myo_sort -myo_post

-To edit the configuration file for the processing Myomatrix data, run

-    python pipeline.py -f /path_to_experiment_folder -myo_config

-To edit the configuration file for the processing Neuropixel data, run
+If you want to run a grid search over a range of KS parameters, edit the Kilosort_gridsearch_config.py file under the sorting folder to include all variable combinations you want to try.
+Be aware of the combinatorics so you don't generate more sorts than you expected.
+Then open the config file and set the gridsearch parameter to True, for example by running

-    python pipeline.py -f /path_to_experiment_folder -neuro_config
+    python pipeline.py -f "/path/to/sessionYYYYMMDD" -config -myo_sort

 ## Extensions